 According to some, the Wibautstraat is the ugliest street in Amsterdam.
 And admittedly, it’s no Canal Belt.
 But what it does have is space – and that’s something that comes at a premium in Holland.
 Not only that, but it’s right next door to the Weesperzijde – the picturesque stretch along the east side of the Amstel River.
 I’d lived in the Spaarndammerbuurt for a decade before I could gather a list of 10 restaurants in my neighbourhood.
-I’ve lived on the Wibautstraat for only a month and I’ve already reached the same number.
+I’ve lived on the Wibautstraat for only a month and I’ve already reached a far higher number.
 (Not, I might add, that I’ve eaten at all these places in the past month!)
 I’ve no doubt I’ll add to this list as time goes on, but for now I’d like to introduce…

 Wibautstraat Restaurants for Brunch and More